eigenmethod/esia-connector/README.rst

 For more information see examples/flask_app.py - full featured integration example built on top flask web framework.
 To run example flask app without library install make next steps:

-1) Generate you key and certificate and replace with em files in examples/res/.
+1) Generate you key and certificate and place them in examples/res/ as test.key and test.crt.
 Create your system at ESIA and upload you certificate to ESIA server.
+Request ESIA for their public key - it is needed for jwt token signature verification and save it as res/esia_pub.key (or you can disable this feature).
 Modify examples/flask_app.py - specify your system id as esia_client_id.

 2) Run in shell these commands: